 - Parasite community ecology

-- Clayton, D. H., S. E. Bush and K. P. Johnson.
-2016.
-Coevolution of life on hosts: integrating ecology and history.
+- Clayton, D. H., S. E. Bush, and K. P. Johnson.
+2015.
+Coevolution of life on hosts: Integrating ecology and history.
 University of Chicago Press.
-Chicago University Press

 - 5555: Ecology and Evolution of Parasites and Pathogens